 Signs of Bugs/Pests

-Another big red flag for buyers, bugs, or pests can be a massive issue.
+Another big red flag when buying a home in Virginia, bugs, or pests can be a massive issue.
 Nobody really wants to buy a home with pests, especially if they are termites.
 Not only can termites cause health issues, but they can also eat at your home and cause structural damage.

 Walls with Fresh Paint